laurentmuller/fpdf2-make-font/README.md

 The script produces the following output:

 - Font file compressed: `CevicheOne-Regular.z`.
-- Font definition file generated: `CevicheOne-Regular.php`.
+- Font definition file generated: `CevicheOne-Regular.json`.

 Alternatively, we could have used the command line: